jondaiello/dynamic-form-helper/README.md

 There are a few steps to make this work:

+1. Add jQuery to your page
-1. Add the "isDependent" class to the element.
+2. Add the "isDependent" class to the element.
-2. Add the data attribute to the`<option>`
+3. Add the data attribute to the`<option>`
-3. Name your `<select>` ID
+4. Name your `<select>` ID
-4. Create your "Details" area
+5. Create your "Details" area
-5. Create your "Content" area
+6. Create your "Content" area

 ## Step 1: The `<select>` Class